 LUBRAJEL RR and RC are both gels used primarily as lubricants for urinary catheters.
 Both are special grades of LUBRAJEL that can withstand sterilization by gamma radiation, which is one of the methods of terminally sterilizing medical and hospital products.
-On April 11, 1995, the Company was granted a U.S. patent for these unique forms of LUBRAJEL that expires in December 2013.
-LUBRAJEL RR was the original radiation-resistant LUBRAJEL product.
+LUBRAJEL RR was the original radiation-resistant

+LUBRAJEL product.
 LUBRAJEL RC was developed specifically for one customer that packages the product in unit doses as a catheter lubricant for many manufacturers.
-Combined sales of these two products were 11% of the Company's sales in 2012.
-Sales of these two products showed a net decrease of approximately 7% compared with sales of these two products in 2011.
-The net decrease was the result of a decrease of 16.1% in sales of LUBRAJEL RR, which was partially offset by an increase of 6.5% in sales of LUBRAJEL RC.
+Combined sales of these two products were approximately 11% of the Company's sales in 2013.
+Sales of these two products in 2013 showed a net increase of 2.4% compared with sales of these two products in 2012.
+The net increase was the result of an increase of 7.7% in sales of LUBRAJEL RR, which was partially offset by a decrease of 4.0% in sales of LUBRAJEL RC.
 Sales of these products are subject to year-to-year variations based on the ordering patterns of the customers for both products.

 LUBRAJEL LC was developed for a specific customer who required a product suitable for oral use, to be used in a line of mouth moisturizers that it markets.
 This line of mouth moisturizers was acquired by a major multinational pharmaceutical company in 2009.
-Since the acquisition, sales of LUBRAJEL LC have increased 9.4% in 2011 compared with 2010, and 3.5% in 2012 compared with 2011.
-Sales of this product represented approximately 5% of the Company's sales in 2012.
+Sales of LUBRAJEL LC decreased 25.9% in 2013 compared with 2012.
+Sales of this product represented approximately 3% of the Company's sales in 2013.

 LUBRAJEL MG is the original form of LUBRAJEL, developed as a medical lubricant.
 It is used by many medical device manufacturers for lubricating urinary catheters, prelubricated enema tips, and other medical devices.
-Sales increased by 8% in 2012 compared with 2011, which the Company believes was the result of fluctuations in the buying patterns of customers for this product.
-Sales of this product represented 4% of the Company's sales in 2012.
+Sales increased by 38.4% in 2013 compared with 2012, which the Company believes was the result of fluctuations in the buying patterns of customers for this product.
+Sales of this product represented 4.8% of the Company's sales in 2013.